Michigan Wolverines: Men's track and field

 The men's track and field team has won 57 Big Ten men's team titles and one NCAA team championship.
 Notable alumni include Ralph Craig, winner of two gold medals at the 1912 Olympics, Brian Diemer, 1984 Summer Olympics bronze medalist in the steeplechase, Bill Donakowski, U.S. marathon champion in 1986, Archie Hahn, a winner of four Olympic gold medals at the 1904 and 1906 Olympics, DeHart Hubbard, the first African-American to win an individual Olympic gold medal and a former world record holder in the long jump, Greg Meyer, 1983 Boston Marathon winner, Ralph Rose, winner of 3 gold, 2 silver and 1 bronze medals in three Olympic games, Kevin Sullivan, Canadian 1500 meter record holder, Eddie Tolan, winner of two gold medals and a former world record holder in the 100-yard dash, Alan Webb, U.S. mile record holder, and Nick Willis, a four-time Olympian and a two-time Olympic medallist, with a silver medal at the Beijing Olympics in 2008, and a bronze at the summer Rio Olympics in 2016, Joseph Ellis, a multiple-time Big Ten champion and first-team All American in the hammer throw and member of the British national team, and Andrew Liskowitz, a Big Ten champion and first-team all American in the shot put.

 Women's track and field

 Women's track and field was established as a varsity sport in 1978.
 The team has won 18 Big Ten titles (eight outdoor and ten indoor).
 James Henry has been the head coach since 1984.
-The Wolverines have had their strongest finishes in the NCAA chaampionship meet in recent years—finishing third outdoors in 2007 and third indoors in 2008.
+The Wolverines have had their strongest finishes in the NCAA championship meet in recent years—finishing third outdoors in 2007 and third indoors in 2008.
 Notable alumna include Lisa Larsen Weidenbach Rainsberger, who won the Boston and Chicago Marathons.